Elshety/week-5-cloud/activities/activity-comparing-cicd-tools.md

 ---

 ## Starter Files
 No pre-existing files are required.
-You will build everything from scratch during the activity.

 ---